sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - Minor reordering of map members
 - Added a first extension point to address requested flexibility for extensions beyond the any-element

+Changes from version 02 to version 03:

+- Updated core CDDL including the CDDL design pattern according to RFC 8428.

+Changes from version 03 to version 04:

+- Reduced complexity of the media-entry type
+- Added signature schemes

 # Contributors